mtbbiker/machinelearning/README.md

 # machinelearning
-Add the MArkup from RStudio
+Add the Markup from RStudio